jonatack/mongoid_fixtures/README.md

 # MongoidFixtures
-Fixtures for Ruby without Rails for Mongoid.
+Fixtures for Ruby for Mongoid.
+No Rails needed!

 ## Installation